-- 21. Terroristic Threat: \(Major offense, mandatory 1 year expulsion by law) Directly or indirectly, threatening to commit a crime of violence with the p - Directly or indirectly, threatening to commit a crime of violence with the purpose to terrorize another or with reckless disregard of the risk of causing terror in another. - 22.
+- 21. Terroristic Threat: \(Major offense, mandatory 1 year expulsion by law) Directly or indirectly, threatening to commit a crime of violence with the purpose to terrorize another or with reckless disregard of the risk of causing terror in another. - 22.
 Use of an object as a Weapon: \(Major offense, discipline will be determined by principal) Any object that is used to threaten, harm, or harass another may be considered a weapon.
 This includes but is not limited to padlocks, pens, pencils, laser pointers, and jewelry. - 23.
 Use and/or Possession of a Firearm: \(Major offense, mandatory 1 year expulsion by law) Bringing a firearm (as defined in the Federal Gun-Free Schools Act of 1994) onto school property or to any school sponsored activity, competition, program, or event, regardless of where it will result in a Mandatory one (1) year expulsion under Ohio law.
 This expulsion may be reduced on a case-by-case basis by the Superintendent using the guidelines set forth in Board Policy.